Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 # On the Mango

-# This should fail — device cannot initiate to operator
+# This should fail: device cannot initiate to operator

-tailscale ping ep-$\{STUDENT\}
+tailscale ping "ep-${STUDENT}"

-The build-manifest accumulates version pins across labs.
+The build manifest accumulates version pins across labs.
 Lab 05 adds tailscale_version.

 MANIFEST="labs/output/build-manifest.json"

-TS_VERSION=$(docker exec ep-devcontainer tailscale --version | head -1)
+TS_VERSION=$(tailscale --version | head -1)

 if [ ! -f "$MANIFEST" ]; then